 And all the people of war who were with him went up and drew near; and they came before the city and camped on the north side of Ai.
 Now a valley lay between them and Ai.
 So he took about five thousand men and set them in ambush between Bethel and Ai, on the west side of the city.
 And when they had set the people, all the army that was on the north of the city, and its rear guard on the west of the city, Joshua went that night into the midst of the valley.

 a.
-All the people of war who were with him went up and drew near: If Israel will regain victory, they must take the offensive.
-They don’t wait for Ai to bring the battle to them, bring the battle to Ai.
+All the people of war who were with him went up and drew near: If Israel would regain victory, they had to take the offensive.
+They didn’t wait for Ai to bring the battle to them; they brought the battle to Ai.

 b.
-Joshua went that night into the midst: We often see the battle against sin in mainly negative terms, about what not to do.
-But we must take the offensive against the powers of darkness and temptation and be busy about doing what the LORD would have us to do.
+Joshua went that night into the midst: We often see the battle against sin in negative terms – about what not to do.
+But we must take the offensive against the powers of darkness and temptation and be busy doing what the LORD would have us to do.